 Medicenna is a clinical stage immuno-oncology company developing novel, highly selective versions of IL-2, IL-4 and IL-13 tunable cytokines, called "Superkines".
-These Superkines can be developed either on their own as short or long-acting therapeutics or fused with cell killing proteins in order to generate Empowered CytokinesTM ("ECs") that precisely deliver potent toxins to the cancer cells without harming healthy cells.
+These Superkines can be developed either on their own as short or long-acting therapeutics or fused with cell killing proteins in order to generate Empowered CytokinesTM ("ECs") that precisely deliver potent toxins to the cancer cells without harming adjacent healthy cells.
 Medicenna's mission is to become the leader in the development and commercialization of targeted ECs and Superkines for the treatment of a broad range of cancers.
-The Company seeks to achieve its goals by drawing on its expertise, and that of world-class collaborators, in order to develop a unique set of druggable Superkines.
+The Company seeks to achieve its goals by drawing on its expertise, and that of world-class collaborators, in order to develop a unique set of therapeutic Superkines.
 Compared to naturally occurring cytokines - that bind to multiple receptor types on many cell types - Superkines are engineered with unique specificity toward defined target cell subsets to enable precise activation or inhibition of relevant immune cells in order to improve therapeutic efficacy and safety.
-Superkines can also be fused with other types of proteins such as antibodies to generate novel "immunocytokines" or combined with other treatment modalities such as checkpoint inhibitors, CAR-T cells or oncolytic viruses to stimulate tumor-killing immune cells or overcome the immunosuppressive tumor micro-environment.

-MDNA55, Medicenna's lead EC has recently completed enrollment in a Phase 2b clinical trial for the treatment of recurrent glioblastoma ("rGBM"), the most common and uniformly fatal form of brain cancer.
-It is a fusion of a circularly permuted version of interleukin 4 ("IL-4"), fused to a potent fragment of the bacterial toxin, Pseudomonas exotoxin and is designed to preferentially target tumor cells that over-express the interleukin-4 receptor ("IL-4R").
+Superkines can also be fused with other types of proteins such as antibodies to generate novel "immunocytokines" or combined with other treatment modalities such as checkpoint inhibitors, Chimeric Antigen Receptor T cells (CAR-Ts) or oncolytic viruses to stimulate tumor-killing immune cells or overcome the immunosuppressive tumor micro- environment.
+Medicenna completed enrolment in a Phase 2b clinical trial of MDNA55, Medicenna's lead EC, for the treatment of recurrent glioblastoma ("rGBM"), the most common and uniformly fatal form of brain cancer.
+MDNA55 is a fusion of a circularly permuted version of interleukin-4 ("IL-4"), fused to a potent fragment of the bacterial toxin, Pseudomonas exotoxin (PE), that is designed to preferentially target tumor cells that over-express the interleukin 4 receptor ("IL-4R").
 MDNA55 has now been studied in 5 clinical trials in 132 patients, including 112 patients with rGBM, in which it has shown indications of superior efficacy when compared to the current standard of care.
-MDNA55 has secured Orphan Drug Status from the United States Food and Drug Administration ("FDA") and the European Medicines Agency ("EMA") as well as Fast Track Designation from the FDA for the treatment of rGBM and other types of high grade glioma.

-Following completion of enrollment in the Phase 2b clinical trial of MDNA55 in 46 patients with rGBM, Medicenna announced preliminary top-line data from the study on June 18, 2019 as described below.
-The Company plans to have an End of Phase 2 ("EOP2") meeting with the FDA this year and have mature survival data on all patients by early 2020.
-In addition, Medicenna plans to initiate a Phase 2 clinical trial with MDNA55 for the treatment of newly diagnosed GBM in the second half of 2019.
+MDNA55 has secured Orphan Drug Status from the United States Food and Drug Administration ("FDA") and the European Medicines Agency as well as Fast Track Designation from the FDA for the treatment of rGBM and other types of high grade glioma.
+Medicenna announced on April 30, 2019 that patient enrollment was complete in the Phase 2b clinical trial of MDNA55 after treating 46 patients with rGBM.
+Medicenna announced preliminary top line data from the study on June 18, 2019.
+Medicenna plans to have an End of Phase 2 ("EOP2") meeting with the FDA and to have twelve month survival data on all patients in the study in early 2020.

 Complementing Medicenna's lead clinical asset (MDNA55), the Company has built a deep pipeline of promising pre-clinical Superkine candidates such as IL-2 agonists ("MDNA109"), IL-2 antagonists ("MDNA209"), dual IL-4/IL-13 antagonists ("MDNA413") and IL-13 Superkine ("MDNA132") all in-licensed from Leland Stanford Junior University ("Stanford").
-The most advanced of these programs is the MDNA109 platform, which is in pre-clinical development and is the only engineered IL-2 Superkine designed to specifically target CD122 (IL-2Rβ) with high affinity without CD25 dependency.
+The most advanced of these programs is the MDNA109 platform, which is in pre-clinical development and is the only engineered IL-2 Superkine designed to specifically target CD122 (IL-2R $\beta$ ) with high affinity without CD25 dependency.
 The lead candidate from our IL-2 Superkine platform is MDNA19 (formerly known as MDNA109-LA1) which, unlike native IL-2 (Proleukin) has superior pharmacokinetic properties, lacks CD25 binding in order to improve safety, potently stimulates effector T cells, reverses Natural Killer (NK) cell anergy and acts with exceptional synergy when combined with checkpoint inhibitors.
-Data was presented on MDNA19 in July 2019 as described below.